Shivam311201/PulseNet/api-service/README.md

 # PulseNet API Service

-This is a simple Spring Boot API service for the PulseNet project.
-It provides a basic REST API endpoint.
+This is a Spring Boot API service for the PulseNet project.
+It provides a REST API endpoint for health signal data.

 ## Getting Started

 ### Prerequisites
 - Java 11
 - Maven
+- Docker
+- Docker Compose

 ### Building the Application
 ```bash